 - English Primary schools

 Although excellent private schools are available in Metro Denver, they are not utilized as highly as in other cities due to the quality of our public school system.
-About 6.6 percent of the total student population attended private schools in Metro Denver in 2011.

 - Metro Denver schools all offer open enrollment, meaning that students living in one school district can attend a school in any other district.
 This allows parents to select schools that match each student's individual needs.